 There are 22 luxury tents in the camp, so it's not one of the smallest camps you'll find in the Mara.
 However it feels like a small camp, and the attention to detail, great personal service from all the staff, and really wonderful food all combines to make this one of Tribes' favourite camps in the Masai Mara.
 The tents are roomy and very nicely furnished with a large comfortable bed, Persian rugs, a cosy armchair and a minibar with chilled drinks, giving you the ultimate in camping luxury.

-The main area is on a raised wooden deck and is separated into a dining and lounge area.
-The food here is excellent, and in fact they run a cookery school to train local chefs from here!
+The main area is on a raised wooden deck and has separate dining and lounge sections.
+The food here is excellent, influenced by the latest food trends and using locally sourced ingredients.

 Open: Open all year.

 Location: A lovely setting on the Mara River in the Mara North Conservancy which is one of the private conservancies north of the Masai Mara National Reserve.
 It has a really high density of lions and cheetahs, a resident pod of about 40 hippos live in the river by the camp, and the wildlife in this area is superb.

 Rooms: There are 22 tented rooms which are on wooden platforms on short stilts and covered by a thatch roof.
 They can be configured as doubles or twins and can take an extra bed for a child aged 12 or under if needed.
 All have flush loos, a great outside shower (attached to the room), and 24 hour electricity and hot water provided by solar power.
 The decor is simple yet elegant.
 Each has a large veranda.
 There are 2 adjoining tents with a common veranda that make great family accommodation.